vert-x3/vertx-docgen/README.md

 annotation can specify an optional `fileName` member otherwise the document file name will be generated using the annotated element.

+File documents can also be processed with the `docgen.source` processor option.

 ### Document modulalization

 The `{@link }` Javadoc tag includes or link to the target doc when the target is a package.
 This can be used to make your